Staffordshire PEEL 2016

 The force says...

-Staffordshire police force area covers 1,000 square miles.
-The geography is varied ranging from the sparsely populated area of Staffordshire Moorlands to urban areas such as the city of Stoke-on-Trent (accounting for 22.6% of the population) and the towns of Tamworth, Cannock and Burton-upon-Trent.
-Staffordshire has a population of 1,111,192; a rise of 5.8% compared with 10 years ago, with 6% from a black, Asian and minority ethnic background.
+Staffordshire police force area covers over 1,000 square miles.
+The geography is varied ranging from the sparsely populated area of Staffordshire Moorlands to urban areas such as the city of Stoke-on-Trent (accounting for 22.6% of the population), Tamworth, Cannock and Burton-upon-Trent.
+Staffordshire has a population of 1,114,210; a rise of 5.6% compared with 10 years ago, with about 6% from a minority ethnic background.

 Disclaimer: the above statement has been prepared by Staffordshire Police.
 The views and information in it are not necessarily those of HMICFRS.